okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster.md

 page_title: "oktapam_kubernetes_cluster Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  Beta Feature: Represents a Kubernetes cluster that has been registered with ASA.
-This resource will create configuration items in ASA needed in order to configure a Kubernetes cluster to authenticate user access with ASA.
-NOTE: This is only available if the ASA Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
+  Beta Feature: Represents a Kubernetes cluster that has been registered with ASA/PAM.
+This resource will create configuration items in ASA/PAM needed in order to configure a Kubernetes cluster to authenticate user access with ASA/PAM.
+NOTE: This is only available if the Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
 ---

 # oktapam_kubernetes_cluster (Resource)

-Beta Feature: Represents a Kubernetes cluster that has been registered with ASA.
-This resource will create configuration items in ASA needed in order to configure a Kubernetes cluster to authenticate user access with ASA.
-NOTE: This is only available if the ASA Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
+Beta Feature: Represents a Kubernetes cluster that has been registered with ASA/PAM.
+This resource will create configuration items in ASA/PAM needed in order to configure a Kubernetes cluster to authenticate user access with ASA/PAM.
+NOTE: This is only available if the Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.